How to Clean a Canvas Bag

 - For hardware on the handbag, use a good quality metal polish or brass cleaner to make them shine again.
 Dip a cotton swab in the polish and apply gently to the metal.
 Use a clean soft white cloth to remove the tarnish.
 Be very careful to keep the cleaner off the handbag fabric to avoid discoloration.

-When you learn how to clean canvas bag, it is important to remember to wash the bag manually if the bag presents leather trimmings, insertions, or appliques.
+When you learn how to clean canvas bags, it is important to remember to wash the bag manually if the bag has leather trimmings, insertions, or appliques.
 While metal accessories can go in the washing machine, make sure they do not damage the canvas or other clothes in the load.
 In terms of appliques, it is safer to use a cleaning terry cloth soaked in water to clean the bag.
 Move the cloth around beads, buttons, leather, metal, or sequin appliques to make sure they stay safe.

 After you manually wash the canvas bag, you can rinse it with another white towel or cloth soaked in cold water.
 You can also rinse it in a basin filled with clean cool water.
 Gently wring out any excess water.
 Make sure the bag gets a proper rinse, as liquid detergent and other cleaning agents’ particles can damage the fabric in time, as they remain embedded in the fabric.